- Complaints are investigated for all facility types regulated by Healthcare Licensing and Surveys (HLS).

 - When a complaint is received, staff review it, prioritize it, and initiate the investigation process by sending the complainant a letter confirming the receipt of the complaint.
 A complaint investigator may then call the complainant to ask further questions and clarify the situation.

 - Most complaints are investigated onsite, and the complaint investigator will make an unannounced visit to the facility.
 To protect confidentiality, complaint investigators do not share the complainant’s name with the facility.
 However, in some cases, the facility may be able to detect the complainant’s identity because of the nature of the complaint.

 - While onsite at the facility, the complaint investigator will review records, conduct interviews with staff and residents, and observe facility practices.
 An investigator may also make calls to others, such as family members, who may be involved in the complaint or situation.

 - Following the on-site investigation, the investigator may substantiate the complaint allegations or find the allegations are unsubstantiated.
 The investigator may also cite the facility for deficient practice.

 - The complaint investigator will notify the complainant of the investigation outcome, and will write a summary of the investigation.

 - If Healthcare Licensing and Surveys (HLS) is able to find corroborating evidence that the complaint allegation occurred, the office may cite deficient practice, which shows that the facility violated state or federal laws.
 If the office cites deficient practice, the facility has to respond with a Plan of Correction to assure that problems are corrected.

 - HLS may not be able to cite deficient practice if the facility has corrected the problem prior to the investigation, if the facility has been recently cited for the same/similar deficient practice during an annual survey or complaint investigation, if the deficient practice occurred a long time ago, or if there is no violation of state or federal regulations.

-Home Health Hotline:
+Home Health and Hospice Hotline: